Pink Carousel Christmas Tree

 Decorating the tree

-With all the parts built, it was finally time to start decorating the tree.
+With all the parts built, it was finally time to start decorating that gorgeous pink tree.
 We started with the horses, and attached them to the poles with tape, alternating between high and low for each horse.

 To finish off the tent topper, we cut a hole in a silver ball and stuck it over the point, making a perfect little finial.
 We also painted some wooden stars in the same colors as the horses and hot-glued them around the topper.